-- 1. Under ORS 279B.080, public contracts may be exempted from the requirements of ORS 279B.050 if emergency conditions exist, which require prompt execution of the contract, subject to the additional requirements of ORS 279B.080. - 2.
+- Under ORS 279B.080, public contracts may be exempted from the requirements of ORS 279B.050 if emergency conditions exist, which require prompt execution of the contract, subject to the additional requirements of ORS 279B.080. - 2.
 ORS 279B.080 allows the Local Contract Review Board to adopt rules to allow the head of the contracting agency or a designated person to declare that an emergency exists and to establish procedures for determining when emergency conditions are present.
 Subsections (2)(a), (2)(b), and (2)(c) of this rule accomplish this. - 3.
-Further, ORS 279C.335(4) and (5) requires that the rules shall prescribe that if an emergency is declared, any public improvement contract awarded under this exemption must be awarded within 60 days following the declaration of the emergency, unless an extension is granted by the Local Contract Review Board. - 4.
 When DEQ orders a public agency to remove or clean up hazardous material or oil, the public agency must respond within a very short time, which is stated in the DEQ order.
 This time period does not generally allow the agency to take the time necessary to solicit written bids or proposals for the work to be performed.
-The College would be liable for any delay in responding to DEQ orders to perform hazardous material removal or clean up. - 5.
-This exemption, as it pertains to subsection (7), will not be used in those situations where there is no DEQ order to remedy the situation.
+The College would be liable for any delay in responding to DEQ orders to perform hazardous material removal or clean up. - 4.
+This exemption, as it pertains to subsection (6), will not be used in those situations where there is no DEQ order to remedy the situation.
 Routine competitive procurement methods will be used where there is no DEQ order to act immediately.
 The college maintains open lists of vendors, who are interested in providing hazardous materials removal and clean up services.
-Whenever it needs hazardous material removal or disposal, the College makes use of these lists to solicit quotes, bids, or proposals as needed, in addition to advertising the procurement as required. - 6.
+Whenever it needs hazardous material removal or disposal, the College makes use of these lists to solicit quotes, bids, or proposals as needed, in addition to advertising the procurement as required. - 5.
 Cost savings are achieved through this exemption, because the college can be liable for DEQ penalties and fines, if it does not timely remove hazardous materials or oil as ordered.
 Serious risk in these situations could result in property damage or personal injury, if the College is slow to act.